National Festival of Popular Arts

 General Rules:

-- Covered Arms and Legs
+- Covered Arms & Legs

 - No Alcohol